awesomedotnetcore/Deflector.NET/README.md

 ...and while refactoring it to use an interface is a sensible approach, it forces you to introduce interface dependencies in order to break some static, hardcoded dependencies.
 In effect, it forces you to swap one dependency for another, just to make the method's behaviour observable from your tests.

 The real problem lies within the unknown state of that 1000-line method itself.
-How do you know that you haven't introduced an additional bug into that method by swapping out those dependencies?The more untested changes you introduce into that method (in order to test it in the first place), the higher the likelihood that you'll add more bugs to the method, which (in turn), you'll have to test again.
+How do you know that you haven't introduced an additional bug into that method by swapping out those dependencies?
+The more untested changes you introduce into that method (in order to test it in the first place), the higher the likelihood that you'll add more bugs to the method, which (in turn), you'll have to test again.

 There has to be a way to "observe" a method's behaviour without having to permanently modify it.
 During testing, as developers, we often need to: